yantonov/alias/README.md

 ### About different operating systems
 Different operating systems places binary files to different directories.
 To handle this, it is possible to reference target executable using environment variables (example: executable="${HOME}/tools/bin/app")
-This helps you to use the same config file across the different operating systems.
+This helps you to use the same config file across different operating systems.

 ### Examples
 Sample config can be found [here](https://github.com/yantonov/alias/blob/master/docs/sample_config.toml).